 It is recommended to use HWH Specialty Hydraulic oil in HWH leveling systems.
 If not available, a good multipurpose or Dexron automatic transmission fluid can be used.
 DO NOT USE brake fluid or hydraulic jack oils.
 These fluids can damage seals.
 Fill the fluid reservoir tank to within 1 inch of the top of the tank.
-The fluid level will have to be topped off after running the system a few times.
+During start up, the fluid level will drop as the hoses fill with oil.
+It is important to check the fluid level before completing the installation.
+Top off the fluid reservoir as necessary.